HomeBlog

 What Are the Downsides of Company Gas Cards for Employees?

 Even though company gas cards for employees give you a certain level of control, it leaves much to be desired in this department.
+Here's why you should think twice before handing your employees a fuel card for business purposes.

 Fuel Economy Heavily Affects the Costs of a Corporate Gas Card

+It's much easier to control the costs of your gas cards for employees if you provide company vehicles.
 You can select cars for your company fleet by opting for the models with the best fuel economy.
 This way, you can manage costs and plan your budget accordingly.

-You don't have a say when it comes to your employees' choice of personal vehicles.
+However, it's an entirely different situation with personal cars.
+You don't have a say regarding your employees' choice of personal vehicles.
 So, the odds are that some drive gas-guzzling SUVs, significantly increasing fuel expenses.

 Lack of Transparency Over the Personal Use of Fuel